 In case dealing with the code is not your strongest skill, drag and drop WordPress page builders are very helpful solutions that completely solve this issue for you.

 What they do is that they literally transform WordPress into a simple and easy website builder.

 Of course, it is up to you to decide which of the above is the best WordPress WYSIWYG editor, but one thing is for sure:

-WYSIWYG (What You See Is What You Get) mode is editing mode where the user can see how the end result will look like in real-time while editing the document in the editor.
-The new WordPress editor – Gutenberg is a backend WYSIWYG editor that adds page-builder-like functionality to WordPress.
+WYSIWYG (What You See Is What You Get) mode is an editing mode where the user can see how the end result will look like in real-time while editing the document in the editor.
+The new WP editor – Gutenberg is a backend WYSIWYG editor that adds page-builder-like functionality to WordPress.

 With Gutenberg, you don’t have to.
 Gutenberg comes preinstalled.